DUNE/femb_python/README.md

 Now the package should be setup in development mode.
 The developement directory is softlinked into your python path.

-The CONFIG_TYPE env var is used to choose a configuration.
+The FEMB_CONFIG env var is used to choose a configuration.
 Give it a file name.
 It first searches in the current directory, and if it is not found looks in the standard files.
 These include 35t.ini, sbne.ini, and adctest.ini.